A Non-Abelian Generalization of the Alexander Polynomial from Quantum $\mathfrak{sl}_3$: Unrolled restricted quantum sl 3 and braiding

-We begin this section by recalling the unrolled restricted quantum group in Definition \ref{defn:unrolled}.
-According to \cite{GPqgps}, at odd roots of unity, its category of weight representations admits a braiding $\textit{\textbf{c}}$.
-We show directly that there is a braiding for $\g=\slthree$ at a primitive fourth root of unity using the notion of standard pre-triangular based on the work of \cite{CP, Tanisaki}.
-We introduce the pivotal structure in this category in Subsection \ref{ssec:rib} and also provide a renormalization of the braiding that removes the dependence on the $H_i$-weights $\mvec{\lambda}$ up to exponentiation.
-We end this section with the renormalized action for quantum $\slthree$ on the tensor decomposition of $\Vt\otimes\Vt$ in Corollary \ref{cor:Rdecomp}. \begin{nota} Throughout this section, we assume $\overline{U}_\zeta(\g)$ is a \shaq. \end{nota}
+We recall the unrolled restricted quantum group in Definition~\ref{defn:unrolled}.
+According to~\cite{GPqgps}, at odd roots of unity, the category of weight representations of an unrolled quantum group admits a~braiding $\boldsymbol{c}$.
+We show directly that there is a braiding for~$\mathfrak{g}=\mathfrak{sl}_3$ at a primitive fourth root of unity.
+We then provide a renormalization of the braiding that removes the dependence on the $H_i$-weights $\mvec{\lambda}$ up to exponentiation and thus descends to an operator on~$\Uwmod$.
+We end this section with its renormalized action on the tensor decomposition of~$\Vt\otimes\Vt$.

-\begin{defn} Let $\g$ be a semisimple Lie algebra of rank $n$.
-We define \emph{unrolled restricted quantum $\g$ at a fourth root of unity} $\Uhzg$, also denoted $\UzH$, to be the algebra $\Uzg[H_1,\dots,H_n]$ with relations: